WorldHealthOrganization/open-source-communication-channel/docs/guidance/sample_readme.md

 ### How to Contribute

-< add links to documentation on system architecture, setting up a development environment, testing, etc >
+< add links to documentation on system architecture, setting up a development environment, testing, etc. >

 < add links to online community tech support or development categories for developers >